ugniusnor/Designo/README.md

 ## Welcome! 👋

-Thanks for checking out my job listing project
+Thanks for checking out my multi-page Website for a fake 'Designo' company

 ## The goal of this project